gdgkirkley/readingly/frontend/README.md

-# Readingly Frontend
+# Readingly

-This is the frontend of the Readingly project.
-It's a React application with Typescript.
+This is the frontend of Readingly.
+It uses Next and Apollo.